c-h-/node-run-cmd/README.md

 If you want, set in-depth options for commands being run, including callbacks for data, errors, and completion.
 Also set working directory, environment variables, run execution process in detached mode, set the uid and gid for the execution process(es), and set the shell to run the command in.

+The source that this package is based on has been in production since February, 2016.

 ##### NPM:
 ![node-cmd npm version](https://img.shields.io/npm/v/node-run-cmd.svg) ![supported node version for node-cmd](https://img.shields.io/node/v/node-run-cmd.svg) ![total npm downloads for node-cmd](https://img.shields.io/npm/dt/node-run-cmd.svg) ![monthly npm downloads for node-cmd](https://img.shields.io/npm/dm/node-run-cmd.svg) ![npm licence for node-cmd](https://img.shields.io/npm/l/node-run-cmd.svg)